armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ---
-title: Enabling Pipelines as Code in Spinnaker
+title: Enabling Pipelines as Code in the Armory Platform
 linkTitle: Enabling Pipelines as Code
 aliases:
   - /spinnaker/install_dinghy/